Font-Size: Small Font-Size: Large

 Meet Nina

-Nina BruhnsI guess that’s how I’d describe myself (though it makes my husband crazy :D)
+Nina BruhnsI guess that’s how I’d describe myself.

 I’ve lived all over the USA, and even spent six years in Europe.
 I love to travel.
 Maybe because my great-grandfather was an Hungarian gypsy–my only ancestor who was not Danish.
 A few years back, my family and I moved to Charleston, South Carolina, which has also been a wonderful adventure.
-It’s amazing here, and I’ve finally found “home.”
+It’s amazing here.

-I love archaeology, but doing fieldwork in The Sudan, Africa (my area of specialty within Egyptology) isn’t too practical with children and a husband who has a normal job.
+I love archaeology, but doing fieldwork in The Sudan, Africa (my area of specialty within Egyptology) was getting dangerous.
 So when I thought about what I’d like to do instead, I set out to fulfill my lifelong dream of being a writer.
 Now I have my adventures through my characters.
 I can give my heroines the thrills and excitement all women dream of having, but I never have to change out of my jammies to do it.
 My kind of job!
+Becoming a New York Times and multiple USA Today Bestselling author is literally a dream come true.
+It doesn’t get any better than this!

-Sensually, I’ll admit I like to push the envelope in my stories.
-I think much of the appeal of romance is the seductive fantasy it allows women to indulge in safely.
+I think much of the appeal of the romance genre is the seductive fantasy it allows women to indulge in safely.
 A woman whose days are filled with diapers or spreadsheets, PTA or sales meetings, wants to be swept away in a romantic fantasy for a few hours, into a world where she can quench her thirst for love and romantic adventure, and fulfill her dreams of a man who instinctively satisfies her deepest yearnings.
 I love writing about feisty heroines who do things I would never dare to do in real life.
-My heroes are dark and dangerous men who ooze sensuality-but who know how to treat a lady.
+My heroes are dark and dangerous men who ooze sensuality–but who know how to treat a lady.

 Please, drop me a line!
 I love to hear from readers.